python/cpython/Doc/library/contextlib.rst

 .. function:: suppress(*exceptions)

-   Return a context manager that suppresses any of the specified exceptions if they occur in the body of a with statement and then resumes execution with the first statement following the end of the with statement.
+   Return a context manager that suppresses any of the specified exceptions if they are raised in the body of a :keyword:`!with` statement and then resumes execution with the first statement following the end of the :keyword:`!with` statement.

    As with any other mechanism that completely suppresses exceptions, this context manager should be used only to cover very specific errors where